Jam00ie/TechResources/sensors/README.md

 * ### Documents
     *[Datasheet](https://seeeddoc.github.io/Grove-Relay/)
 * ### Hook up
-    * sing one of the digital ports (D8) on the Base Shield, simply use the provided 4-prong connection wires to directly connect the sensor to the Base Shield, ensuring proper connections are made (GND to GND, VCC to VCC, etc.)
+    * Using one of the digital ports (D8) on the Base Shield, simply use the provided 4-prong connection wires to directly connect the sensor to the Base Shield, ensuring proper connections are made (GND to GND, VCC to VCC, etc.)
 * ### Code
     * [Temp Test Code](https://github.com/Seeed-Studio/Sketchbook_Starter_Kit_V2.0/blob/master/Grove_Relay/Grove_Relay.ino)